Signed in as:

 ---

-Keith Chambers is a 55-year resident of Chesterfield County and a 32-year veteran of Chesterfield Fire and EMS, where he currently serves as the Assistant Chief of Community Risk Reduction.
-In this position, he provides strategic oversight and daily management of the Fire Marshal's Office and Chesterfield County Emergency Management, where they use engineering, education, enforcement, economic incentives, and emergency response to plan, mitigate, respond to, and recover from all types of emergency events and natural or man-made disasters.
-When not working, Keith enjoys the outdoors with his wife of 33 years, Jane.
+Keith Chambers is a lifelong resident of Chesterfield County and has worked for Chesterfield Fire and EMS for over three decades where he currently serves as the Assistant Chief of Community Risk Reduction.
+In this position, he provides strategic oversight and daily management of the Fire Marshal's Office, Chesterfield County Emergency Management, and Public Information where they use engineering, education, enforcement, economic incentives, and emergency response to plan, mitigate, respond to, and recover from all types of emergency events and natural or man-made disasters.
+Keith has been enjoying the outdoors with his wife, Jane, since 1989.

 ---